rafacancian/java-design-patterns/README.md

 I like the analogy to road construction: you can make an intersection safer by either installing some traffic lights or building an entire multi-level interchange with underground passages for pedestrians.

-The most basic and low-level patterns are often called idioms.
-They usually apply only to a single programming language.

-The most universal and high-level patterns are architectural patterns.
-Developers can implement these patterns in virtually any language.
-Unlike other patterns, they can be used to design the architecture of an entire application.

 In addition, all patterns can be categorized by their intent, or purpose.
 This book covers three main groups of patterns:

 **Creational:** patterns provide object creation mechanisms that increase flexibility and reuse of existing code.